tildeleb/cuckoo/README.md

 2. Increase the number of hash tables to a number greater than 2 helps (4 is a good number)
 3. Reduce the load factor

 Slots are a very effective way of achieving high load factors efficiently.
 8, 16, and 32 slots per bucket allow for very high load factors.
 Adding hash tables is not nearly as efficient as more hashes per insert need to be calculated.
 Therefore more slots are preferred over more hash tables, but some balance is required between the two.
+Hash tables can be added on the fly, slots can not.

 The implementation keeps a number of counters that can be used to derive statistics about how well the implementation is performing.
-I could not have easily developed the package with the counters.
+I could not have easily developed this package without the counters.

 An example program is included which easily allows one to quickly try out new combinations of parameters and explore the results.
 Unit tests verify that the implementation works as advertised.
 Benchmarks are also included.

 Status
 ------
-*The code should currently be considered alpha quality.*
+*The code should currently be considered pre-alpha quality.*

 Goals For This Version
 ----------------------
 * Allow for many configuration options to explore the design space
+* 64 bit hash functions
-* Clear code that faciltates understanding the algorithm
+* Clear code that facilitates understanding the algorithm
 * Top notch memory and CPU efficiency within the bounds of pure Go
 * Comprehensive counters to allow for dynamic debugging and statistical analysis
 * Good example program with lots of options to play with various parameters